mayankagl22/mayankagl22/README.md

 - 🌱 I’m currently learning SQL, R and Python to perform data processing, organisation and analysis.
 - 💞️ I’m looking to collaborate on projects whcih involves lot of data.
 I am involved in renewable energy and finance for past one year and enjoying every bit of it.
 - ✨ I eagerly look to work on new fields as I enjoy challanges a lot.
-- 📫 Reach me in github @ mayankagl22
+- 📫 Reach me in Linkedin @ linkedin.com/in/mayank-agrawal-a33927183

 <!---
 mayankagl22/mayankagl22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.